-The Mush Hole Project is an immersive, site-specific art and performance installation event taking place at Woodland Cultural Centre in Brantford, Ontario - the site of the former Mohawk Institute Indian Residential School.
+The Mush Hole Project is an immersive, site-specific art and performance installation event taking place at Woodland Cultural Centre in Brantford, Ontario.

-The Project responds to the Truth and Reconciliation Commission of Canada’s Calls to Action and aims to preserve, query, and reveal the complex personal, political, and public narratives around Canada’s residential school system, in general, and the Mohawk Institute Indian Residential School specifically, through the art of contemporary Indigenous artists and non-Indigenous collaborators and performers.
+This project aims to respond to the Truth and Reconciliation Commission of Canada’s Calls to Action and to preserve, query, and reveal the complex personal, political, and public narratives around Canada’s residential school system, in general, and the Mohawk Institute Indian Residential School (at the Woodland Cultural Centre) specifically, through the art of contemporary Indigenous artists and non-Indigenous collaborators and performers.

 Over 30 individuals and groups comprise the Mush Hole Project, including the Waterloo Aboriginal Education Centre, students, faculty and staff from the Faculty of Arts, and Woodland Cultural Centre.